StarMindz/Movies-Javascript-Group-Capstone/README.md

 ## Acknowledgments

-### Thank you so much to my friend and Partner for this week Fábio Vinícius, I really enjoyed to much working with you my friend!
+### Thank you so much to my friends and partners: Gleeny and Solomon who were amazing teammates during the course of building this project, I really enjoyed working with them.